liu-nlp/dl4nlp/project.md

 # The report

-When writing your report, please use one of the these style templates (available for Word and LaTeX).
+When writing your report, please use one of [these style templates](http://www.cse.chalmers.se/~richajo/nlp2019/files/templates.zip) (available for Word and LaTeX).
 The text should be structured as a typical technical report, including an abstract, statement of problem, method description, experiments and results, and a conclusion.
 The deadline for submitting the report is *June 19*.

 # Finding a topic